 Now that you have read the pros and cons of taking your bunny outside, if you decide to take your bunny out, it’s important to do so safely and with proper supervision.
 To mitigate the risks it’s crucial to take some precautions.

-- If you don’t have the benefit of a walled in yard (with a brick or stone base that goes 18″ deep into the ground), use a secure and predator-proof enclosure or playpen (I would recommend hooking 2 sets together) to prevent your bunny from escaping or being attacked by other animals.
-If you have a limited amount of space, you can use a leash with a harness designed for rabbits.
-Practice with the harness first before heading outside as some bunnies do not like them.
-Never us a collar on a bunny.
+If you don’t have the benefit of a walled in yard (with a brick or stone base that goes 18″ deep into the ground), use a secure and predator-proof enclosure or playpen (I would recommend hooking 2 sets together) to prevent your bunny from escaping or being attacked by other animals.

-- Make sure the area is free from potential hazards, predators and toxic plants.
-Always supervise your bunny to ensure their safety.
+Make sure the area is free from potential hazards, predators and toxic plants.
+Never, even for a moment, leave your rabbit alone.
+Always supervise them to ensure their safety.

-- Protect your bunny from parasites like fleas and ticks by keeping your grass cut short and avoiding piles of leaves.
+Protect your rabbit from parasites like fleas and ticks by keeping your grass cut short and avoiding piles of leaves.
 Rabbits should also have up to date vaccines before going out to play.
 Carefully check your bunny all over for fleas and ticks.

-- Some bunnies may find the outdoor environment stressful, so pay attention to their body language, and if they seem anxious or scared, it’s best to bring them back inside.
+Some rabbits may find the outdoor environment stressful, so pay attention to their body language, and if they seem anxious or scared, it’s best to bring them back inside.

-- Don’t risk going outside if you have had pesticides sprayed on your lawn.
-Get bunny used to eating grass slowly by introducing some grass clippings to their food and hay for 1-2 weeks prior to heading out.
+Don’t risk going outside if you have had pesticides sprayed on your lawn or your neighbors if they are directly next to or behind you.
+You can get your rabbit used to eating grass slowly by introducing some fresh non-mowed clippings to their food and hay for 1-2 weeks prior to heading out.

 Examples of Great Outside Playtime Enclosures